daltondiaz/async-jobs/README.md

 # Async Jobs

 This project has the goal to "manage" async jobs, when I say manage is not executing the one function if it is running and can execute many jobs asynchronously.
+Today only is possible execute a php file

 ## Problem/Solution